Explore

 -Or I’m just alone on this one and only I think these songs are good/great.

-For me, the undeniable centerpiece of these B-sides is (You’ve Got) the Heart of a Star.
+For me, the undeniable centrepiece of these B-sides is (You’ve Got) the Heart of a Star.
 This song holds the distinction of being the last Oasis song I discovered which blew me away.
-This is also one of the cheesiest songs Oasis ever made but cheesy in the best possible way, it’s such a swoon inducingly beautiful song; my favourite post-90’s Oasis song, as well as one of favourite Oasis songs in general.
-I just have to say it again, “why was this song not on the album?!” instead of a snooze fest like Born On A Different Cloud.
-The next big stand out is Thank For You Good Times.
-If you can ignore the somewhat ironic title as Oasis have caused some disparaging times during this, their lackluster period, it’s still a terrific mood lifter, just what you need when you listen to Ider’s Dream and Just Getting Older (sort of like the anti Stay Young).
+This is also one of the cheesiest songs Oasis ever made but cheesy in the best possible way, it’s such a swoon-inducingly beautiful song; my favourite post-90’s Oasis song, as well as one of favourite Oasis songs in general.
+I just have to say it again, “why was this song not on the album?!”, instead of a snooze fest like Born On A Different Cloud.
+The next big standout is Thank For You Good Times.
+If you can ignore the somewhat ironic title as Oasis have caused some disparaging times during this, their lackluster period, it’s still a terrific mood lifter.
+Just what you need when you listen to Ider’s Dream and Just Getting Older (sort of like the anti-Stay Young).

 0 comments, Reply to this entry